 - Who should I contact if I am having trouble with access to the online content?

-- First, try the online help desk of the publisher for your course’s content.
+- If you need additional assistant, contact the Rocker Shop.
+If it is a questions regarding something in the access code itself.
+First, try the online help desk of the publisher for your course’s content.
 The publisher of your content should be listed in the initial email you received about your inclusion in First Day Access.
-If you need additional assistant, contact the Rocker Shop.
+If addition help is needed after trying the publisher, contact the Rocker Shop.

 - I already have access to the online platform from a previous course.
 Can I continue without paying twice?

-- If you are in a continuing series course (for example, if you took PHY 9A and paid for access, and you are now taking PHY 9B and your access is still good), you can log in with your original account and simply assign your new course ID to access the homework.
+- If you are in a continuing series course (example, you took PHY 9A and paid for access, and you are now taking PHY 9B), Simply OPT-OUT of the course materials and continue to log in with your original account and simply assign your new course ID to access the homework.
 If your current section does not require the homework, you can still use the platform’s self-study tools and do not need a new course ID.